martinvonz/jj/docs/github.md

 ## Set up an SSH key

-As of December 2022 it's recommended to set up an SSH key to work with GitHub projects.
+As of October 2023 it's recommended to set up an SSH key to work with GitHub projects.
 See [GitHub's Tutorial][gh].
-This restriction may be lifted in the future, see [issue #469][http-auth] for more information and progress on authenticated http.
+This restriction may be lifted in the future, see [issue #469][http-auth] for more information and progress on authenticated HTTP.

 ## Basic workflow

 The simplest way to start with Jujutsu is to create a stack of commits first.
 You will only need to create a branch when you need to push the stack to a remote.
-There are two primary workflows, using a generated branch name or naming a branch.
+There are two primary workflows: using a generated branch name or naming a branch.

 ### Using a generated branch name

 In this example we're letting Jujutsu auto-create a branch.

 ```shell
 # Start a new commit off of the default branch.
 $ jj new main